siarsfu/siar-narrowalls/README.md

 # Unity rules of play

-•	All terrains have to be in one folder
+•	All terrains have to be in one folder: /Assets/Terrains/

 •	Work in separate “branch” scenes and then send prefabs over to main scene